Sydney Teaching Colloquium

 The fourth Sydney Teaching Colloquium considers how assessment standards can be harnessed for learning.
 Hosted by Deputy Vice-Chancellor (Education) Professor Pip Pattison, it addresses the practical and future challenges of assessment, and asks whether our approaches at unit, program, course and university levels are at a standard that supports students to develop as engaged enquirers.

-We are also pleased to announce the six Student Colloquium Ambassadors.
+We are also pleased to introduce the six inaugural Student Colloquium Ambassadors.
 These students will be working with us as engaged enquiry researchers over the next two months to develop an exciting program of activity.
+The Ambassadors will play a key role in evaluating this year’s Colloquium.

 We look forward to seeing you at the Colloquium!